aroberge/friendly-traceback-docs/docs/html/_sources/repl.rst.txt

 so that we can execute more Python commands.

 .. image:: images/friendly_interactive_indexerror_en.png
-   :scale: 50 %
+   :scale: 60 %
    :alt: Friendly IndexError interactive example in English

 In the image above, the red arrow points to the the interactive prompt where we can type more command.

-Let's do this again but choosing French as the default language: this will help to better identify various parts and compare what information is obtained from Python (as it won't be translated) and what additional information is provided by Friendly traceback.
+Let's do this again but choosing French as the default language with the ``--lang fr`` option: this will help to better identify various parts and compare what information is obtained from Python (as it won't be translated) and what additional information is provided by Friendly.

 .. image:: images/friendly_interactive_indexerror_fr.png
-   :scale: 50 %
+   :scale: 60 %
    :alt: Friendly IndexError interactive example in French

 In the image above, the part identified by (1) is essentially the normal